 - Physical description — from conference photos, headshots, and social media

-- Professional history — going back 10–20 years, often more complete than the individual remembers
+- Professional history — going back 10 to 20 years, often more complete than the individual remembers

 - Family connections — spouse names, children's school events, parent obituaries